- This post contains affiliate links. Read more here.

 Recommended Vitamin Supplements for Dogs

-Designed to support all aspects of your dog’s health and wellness, this multivitamin provides essential vitamins like vitamin E and biotin for skin and coat health, as well as probiotics and digestive enzymes for healthy and regular digestion.Shop on Chewy
+Designed to support eight different aspects of your dog’s health and wellness, this multivitamin provides essential vitamins like vitamin E and biotin for skin and coat health.
+It also has probiotics and digestive enzymes for healthy and regular digestion, all in one little peanut butter-flavored soft chew.

-For dogs in need of a boost to their skin or coat, these 60-count soft chews are veterinarian-formulated with EPA, DHA, and other omega-rich fatty acids, along with turmeric, for a gentle nutritional supplement that may help to relieve dry or itchy skin and hot spots, improve coat shine, and boost overall immunity.Shop on the Rover Store
+For dogs in need of a boost to their skin or coat, these 60-count soft chews are veterinarian-formulated and Rover-verified.
+The recipe includes EPA, DHA, and other omega-rich fatty acids along with turmeric for a gentle nutritional supplement that may help to relieve dry or itchy skin and hot spots, improve coat shine, and boost overall immunity.Shop on the Rover Store

 Give your dog a boost of skin- and coat-supporting omega-3s with this salmon and pollock oil blend supplement.
 Made from wild-caught salmon and pollock, this fish oil for dogs contains high levels of DHA, EPA, and other omega fatty acids for skin and coat support.
 It also encourages joint health.Shop on Chewy

 Stress is as real for dogs as it is for humans.
 These chews are designed to soothe nervousness, anxiety, and hyperactivity and help to alleviate stress-related behavioral problems naturally.
-They’re made with a trio of veterinarian-approved supplements—C3 Calming Complex, L-theanine, and thiamine.Shop on Chewy
+They’re made with all-natural and veterinarian-approved ingredients including valerian root, theanine, chamomile, and lemon balm.
+Plus, they come in a dog-approved hickory chicken flavor and in three package sizes: 30-count, 60-count, and 120-count.

 Loaded with antioxidants derived from pure turmeric, these soft chews are designed to relieve a variety of problems including joint pain, itchy skin, hot spots, and slow healing.
 They come in an irresistible bacon and liver flavor and are produced in the USA in certified-organic facilities.Shop on Chewy